A Parent’s Guide to Saint Joseph’s

 Send your child a birthday cake

 For $15, we’ll bake and decorate a birthday cake, complete with candles.
-Call and order one.
+Please call one week ahead of time to place your order.

 Contact: Pearson’s cafe at 207-893-6680 or email@example.com.